react-boilerplate/react-boilerplate/docs/js/routing.md

 # Routing via `react-router` and `react-router-redux`

 `react-router` is the de-facto standard routing solution for react applications.
 The thing is that with redux and a single state tree, the URL is part of that state. `react-router-redux` takes care of synchronizing the location of our application with the application state.

 (See the [`react-router-redux` documentation](https://github.com/reactjs/react-router-redux) for more information)

 ## Usage

-To add a new route, use the generator with `$ npm run generate`, and/or add the route manually to the `app/routes.js` file.
-This is what a standard route looks like for a container, which we automatically generate for you:
+To add a new route, use the generator with `$ npm run generate`, or manually add the route to the `app/routes.js` file.

+This is what a standard (generated) route looks like for a container:

 ```JS
 {